What is a crown?

 A bridge is used to replace a missing tooth by linking two or more natural or implant teeth on either end of the missing tooth with lab-made crowns, and attaching a lab made tooth in the area of the missing tooth.
 A bridge is permanently cemented and not removed at night.

-If you are interested in replacing missing teeth, we are dedicated to educating you with your options and are here to answer any questions or concerns at Applewood Dental in Wheat Ridge.
+If you are interested in replacing missing teeth, we are dedicated to educating you with your options and are here to answer any questions or concerns about the dental crown procedure at Applewood Dental in Wheat Ridge.